New York millennial finally leaves his parents' home, but first calls cops on his dad over Legos

 A 30-year-old man who made headlines last week after he was ordered by a judge to vacate his parents’ New York home has officially left the residence, but not before calling the police on his father regarding some missing Legos.

+Michael Rotondo was aided by $3,000 contributed by "InfoWars" host Alex Jones, the New York Daily News reported.

-Michael Rotondo waved to journalists as he loaded his creaky station wagon with his belongings.
+Rotondo waved to journalists as he loaded his creaky station wagon with his belongings.
 The millennial told reporters he called police Friday morning because he believed his 8-year-old son’s Legos were in the basement and his father would not let him look for them.
 Instead, the father offered to look for specific items and, if he found them, bring them out.
 The Legos were found after police arrived.

 "This isn't a game show," Rotondo told the Post-Standard of Syracuse regarding the Legos.
 "I don't have to guess what's behind Door No. 1."